 Dove is a classic brand that started in 1957 as a simple bar of soap; its brand is now synonymous with all kinds of beauty products and is an iconic family name.
 The Real Beauty campaign began in 2004; Dove was looking for a way to revive its sales so they tasked a PR Company, Edelman, to conduct a study of women in different countries.
 The study reported that only 2 percent of women considered themselves beautiful – and the executives at Dove saw a great marketing opportunity.
 Because they were recently beginning to introduce beauty products other than soap into their product line, Dove thought maybe they could start a conversation about beauty with their consumer base.

 The Real Beauty Campaign has been enormously successful, winning many awards and generating over $4billion in revenue.
 But not everybody has been convinced by its claims of progressive representation.
-To help study this campaign as a Body of Work, you can find a collection of print and billboard ads from this campaign here, as well as several video ads available at the links below, and come to your own conclusions about the success of Dove’s advertising campaign:
+To help study this Body of Work, you can find a collection of print and billboard ads from this campaign here, as well as several video ads available at the links below, and come to your own conclusions about the success of Dove’s advertising campaign:

 Towards Assessment: Individual Oral